pointfreeco/swift-issue-reporting/Sources/IssueReporting/Documentation.docc/IssueReporting.md

 ## Overview

 This library provides robust tools for reporting issues in your application with a customizable degree of granularity and severity.
-In its most basic for you use the unified [`reportIssue`](<doc:reportIssue(_:fileID:filePath:line:column:)>) function anywhere in your application to flag an issue with your code, such as a code path that you think should never be
+In its most basic form you use the unified [`reportIssue`](<doc:reportIssue(_:fileID:filePath:line:column:)>) function anywhere in your application to flag an issue in your code, such as a code path that you think should never be
 executed:

 ```swift